mihiradhikari24/PixelMon-Learning-Phase/README.md

 ## PixelMon Learning Phase Dev Assignment 1

 Welcome to the Coin Collector Game!
 This is a simple arcade-style game built with Phaser 3 where players control a character to collect coins on a randomly generated map.
-Any contact with the girl sprite causes you to die and hence game over :((
+Any contact with the dark sprite causes you to die and hence game over :((

-Try to get as much score as possible whilst avoiding girls!!
+Try to get as much score as possible whilst avoiding the dark sprite..

 ## Game Features
 Player Controls: Move the player using arrow keys.

 Coins: Collect coins to increase your score.

-Obstacles: Avoid girl sprite, or it's game over!
+Obstacles: Avoid the black, or it's game over!

 Score Tracking: Keep track of your current score.
 Each collected coin is worth 10 points.